Tags

 Show My Man I’m The Best In Town

-Her voice has the swaggering self-assurance of someone who fully understands her appeal (musically and, in the context of the song, physically as well).
-The lyrics of Hole In The Wall lay this perspective out in no uncertain terms from the start, as she dives right in at full throttle, wailing away with excited anticipation of her forthcoming night on the town.
+Luckily she’s got a song worthy of that talent, as Hole In The Wall lays this perspective out in no uncertain terms as she dives right in at full throttle, wailing away with excited anticipation of what is to follow.

 She’s got a man – of course she does – but by the sounds of it (not so much by what she says but rather the WAY she says it) she expects that even more guys will be tripping over themselves in an effort to win her over as well.
 She’s not doing anything to discourage them either, wearing the hottest clothes (“gonna stack my frame in my Sunday best!”, she cries), flaunting it shamelessly.

-Though she seems more than a little interested in revving her man’s motor… okay she sounds HORNY, dammit!… what really comes across in this performance isn’t her singular attraction to him as much as her burning desire to get out on the town and wield the power she knows she now possesses.
+Though she seems more than a little interested in revving her man’s motor what really comes across in this performance isn’t her singular attraction to him as much as her burning desire to get out on the town and wield the power she knows she now possesses.
 She’s taking full control over this situation, telling her man to be ready and waiting for her when she arrives, even ordering him to tell his parents not to wait up for them.
 Let’s just hope this is no wet behind the ears kid she’s hooked because if so he’s not going to be able to keep up, though by the sounds of it that won’t slow her down in the least, she’ll dump him for another and then – if need be – another still.

 By the end of the song the energy exhibited is positively radiating from her body and we even manage to hear Jones commenting off-mic to the musicians or producers in the fade, unwilling or unable to contain herself after such a torrid display they collectively laid down.